Rviwens/AVR-InterFace-Files/README.md

 # AVRHeaderFiles
 Hello world,  I like to practice AVR interfacing and developing.
-Feel free to use any of my code. :)
+Feel free to use any of my code. :) |
-\r\n It is a bit "unconventionaly" written and is not documented well. srry in advance fpor that.
+ It is a bit "unconventionaly" written and is not documented well. srry in advance fpor that.